The Lean Language Reference

 List.length.{u_1} {α : Type u_1} : List αNat

-This function is overridden in the compiler to lengthTR, which uses constant stack space, while leaving this function to use the "naive" recursion which is easier for reasoning.
+This function is overridden in the compiler to lengthTR, which uses constant stack space.

 🔗def